Social Studio Next — Comprehensive User & Administrator Guide

 Important: Instagram publishing requires publicly accessible media URLs.
 Media files behind authentication will fail.

-- Add the Authorized Redirect URL:
+openid/profilescopes causes anunauthorized_scope_errorat connect. - Add the Authorized Redirect URL exactly:

 TikTok